zzz0906/LeetCode/2021_Oct/Readme.md

 we use a unordered_map to map integer to index. because there is no duplicates.
 We can delete it by swap the last one with the one we want to delete (value->index o(1) swap o(1) delete the last one in vector o(1))

 AC!

+## 451. Sort Characters By Frequency

+I have done it before!

+just use a hashmap to do count the number